irsbugs/cmrt/Custom Fields.md

 If data needs to be imported, for which there is not an appropriate CiviCRM field, then a *Custom* field may be created.

-For importing to CiviCRM the following *Custom* fields were creaated:
+For importing to CiviCRM the following *Custom* fields were created:

 For Individual Contacts:
 * Info